 For instance, Apple launched Create ML and Core ML 2 during the Worldwide Developers Conference (WWDC) 2018 that was recently held in San Jose, California.
 The new tool was designed for facilitating basic, efficient machine learning on the MacBook.

 Create ML is the new GPU-driven tool intended for native artificial intelligence (AI) training on Apple’s Mac Books.
-According to Craig Federighi, the senior VP of software engineering at Apple, this tool supports the training of natural language and vision through your own custom data.
+According to Craig Federighi, the senior VP of software engineering at Apple, this tool supports the training of natural language processing and vision through your own custom data.

 Thanks to its built-in Swift, Create ML allows you to utilize drag and drop programming interfaces such as Xcode Playgrounds in training models.